 “We suspected that VSV, which is a type of RNA virus circulating among livestock that is harmless to humans, could be a very potent vaccine platform for numerous diseases, like influenza and HIV.
 The idea was to insert new genes from pathogens into VSV and use this genetically modified virus as a vaccine.”

 When injected, the genetically modifiable virus developed by Dr. Rose’s group allows exposure to disease-causing proteins from a range of harmful viruses while circumventing illness.
-The body is then able to build immunity to the harmless “mimickers” of infection.
+The body can build immunity to the harmless “mimickers” of infection.

 In the case of the Ervebo vaccine, immune cells respond to Ebola surface proteins built onto VSV, and immunological memory can develop without making people sick because the VSV system poses no harm.

-According to Dr. Rose, the genetically engineered VSV platform was not intended for treating a specific disease, but rather to be modified for applications in numerous viral diseases.
+According to Dr. Rose, the genetically engineered VSV platform was not intended for treating a specific disease but rather to be modified for applications in numerous viral infections.
 After developing the VSV platform, Dr. Rose and his collaborators provided this system to over 100 labs, including one in Germany working on an Ebola vaccine.

 Note: Content Sources for this page include the World Health Organization, the US Centers for Disease Control and Prevention, clinicaltrials.gov, and the Precision Vaccinations news network.
-This information has been reviewed by Dr. Robert Carlson.
+Dr. Robert Carlson has reviewed this information.